 Struggling for the next note or chord when jamming with friends or practicing?
 Jam Pages was made just for you!

-The Melodic Minor Scale is another alternation of the Natural Minor Scale that addresses two things:
+The Melodic Minor (Ascending) Scale is another alternation of the Natural Minor Scale that addresses two things:

 Like the Harmonic Minor Scale, the Melodic Minor Scale raises the minor 7th interval of the Natural Minor Scale to